Advanced Mediation Skill Development: Perfecting Our Craft (Revised Course)

 Please fill out the application and submit to Lori Rushford at email@example.com.
 If you do not meet the qualifications for attending Advanced Mediation, other advanced classes to consider are It's all so Real: Real Problems for Real Mediators in Real Time and Preventing Bad Settlement Decisions and Impasse.
 We also have other specialized areas such as Family Law, Mindfulness, and Conflict Resolution Consulting.
 Please read through the list of classes for course descriptions.

-**Includes 2 CLE hours of ethics and 1 CLE hour of elimination of bias.
+**Includes 2 CLE hours of Ethics and 2 CLE hours of Elimination of Bias.

-- Results that experienced mediators seek beyond just a settlement, including the art of the apology
+- Creativity beyond the "deal" – sharing results that experienced mediators seek beyond just a settlement, including the art and science of the apology